 Avram Finkelstein forms The Fuck Laws Flash Collective at Concordia University in Montreal to create a billboard about HIV criminalization.
 (2014)

 The musical Rent opens at the New York Theatre Workshop, the same day Jonathan Larson, its author and composer, dies.
 (1996)

-Doctor informs John Hanning that he has six months to live.
+Doctor informs artist John Hanning that he has six months to live.
+He survived.
 (1995)